mackerelio/go-check-plugins/check-ntpoffset/README.md

 ### Options

 ```
   -c, --critical=     Critical threshold of ntp offset(ms) (default: 100)
   -w, --warning=      Warning threshold of ntp offset(ms) (default: 50)
   -s, --ntp-servers=  Use specified NTP Servers(plural servers can be set separated by ,).
 When set plural servers, use first
                       response.
 If not set, use local command just like ntpd/chronyd.
   -t, --ntp-timeout=  Timeout of NTP Server Querying(in seconds). (default: 15)
+  -S, --check-stratum Check stratum and fail if the machine is not synchronized.
 ```